 1. Raising awareness on the effects of nonoccupational factors.

 Several substances can alter a person’s ability to regulate their core body temperature.
 Medications, including diuretics, antihistamines, and laxatives, decrease tolerance to higher temperatures.
-People who consume alcohol, especially during the hottest parts of the day, are at higher risk of becoming dehydrate and experiencing heat-related symptoms.
+People who consume alcohol, especially during the hottest parts of the day, are at higher risk of becoming dehydrated and experiencing heat-related symptoms.

-No one is completely immune from experiencing mild, moderate, and severe heat-illness and injuries.
+No one is completely immune from experiencing mild, moderate, and severe heat illness and injuries.
 Everyone has days when they may not have consumed enough water, are working in a very warm area, or are using a substance that alters how their body regulates heat and water.
 Drinking water consistently — before, during, and after work – prior to experiencing thirst is the best way to consume water and avert heat-related illness.